Weakly asymptotically quasiperiodic solutions for time-dependent Hamiltonians with a view to celestial mechanics: Statement of the main results

-where $G$ is the universal constant of gravitation that we may suppose equal to $1$.
-It is the sum of the Hamiltonian of the planar three-body problem $H_0$ and the Hamiltonian of the interaction with the comet $H_c$.
-Let $\varphi_0$ be a $1$-parameter family of invariant tori for $H_0$ supporting quasiperiodic dynamics with four frequencies and $\psi^t_{t_0, H}$ the flow at time $t$ with initial time $t_0$ of $H$. \begin{theoremx} Let $H$ be the Hamiltonian of the P3BP+C. Then, there exist constants $C(H_0, \varphi_0)$ depending on $H_0$, $\varphi_0$ and $C(H)$ depending on $H$ such that if
+where $G$ is the universal constant of gravitation that we may, in suitable unities, suppose equal to $1$. $H$ is the sum of the Hamiltonian of the planar three-body problem $H_0$ and the Hamiltonian of the interaction with the celestial body $H_c$.
+Consider $\phi_0$ as a $1$-parameter family of invariant tori for $H_0$ supporting quasiperiodic dynamics with four frequencies, whose existence is guaranteed by~\cite{Fe02}.
+We denote $M = m_0 + m_1+m_2$ and $\psi^t_{t_0, H}$ as the flow at time $t$ with initial time $t_0$ of $H$.